Chart Color Schemes

 Goonellabah is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Goonellabah, as per the latest Census, 78.0% of dwellings were houses, with the remaining 21.9% being semi-detached, apartments, or other types.
+In Goonellabah, as per the latest Census, 78.0% of dwellings were houses, with the remaining 21.9% comprising semi-detached homes, apartments, and other types.
 In comparison, Non-Metro NSW had 86.8% houses and 13.2% other dwellings.
-Home ownership in Goonellabah stood at 37.3%, lower than Non-Metro NSW's figure.
-Mortgaged dwellings accounted for 33.2% and rented ones for 29.6%.
-The median monthly mortgage repayment was $1,560, higher than Non-Metro NSW's average of $1,452.
+Home ownership in Goonellabah stood at 37.3%, with mortgaged properties at 33.2% and rented ones at 29.6%.
+The median monthly mortgage repayment was $1,560, higher than Non-Metro NSW's $1,452.
 Median weekly rent in Goonellabah was $320, compared to Non-Metro NSW's $300.
-Nationally, Goonellabah's mortgage repayments were lower at $1,560 versus Australia's average of $1,863, and rents were also lower at $320 compared to the national figure of $375.
+Nationally, Goonellabah's mortgage repayments were lower at $1,863 and rents were substantially below the national average of $375.

 Frequently Asked Questions - Housing